JimmyNIYONKURU/WebCrawlerProjects/README.md

 ## Built With

-Before continuing to the next section, take a brief moment to appreciate all the third-party Java libraries you used.
-Each of these projects represents many, many hours spent by other  developers to create useful software that you were able to utilize to build your web crawler.
+A brief moment to appreciate all the third-party Java libraries used.

 * [jsoup](https://jsoup.org/) - An open-source Java library for working with HTML.
   * License: [MIT License](https://jsoup.org/license)